RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 * Examples and demonstrations
 * Personal experiences

 Each team should also prepare **1-2 questions for the class**.
-After your presentation, we will have a short group discussion around these questions.
+After your mini-lesson, we will have a short group discussion around these questions.

-Make sure your presentation and any other relevant material is **published online** (for instance on GitHub.. but it could be elsewhere as long as it's accessible by anyone).
+Make sure your mini-lesson and any other relevant material is **published online** (for instance on GitHub.. but it could be elsewhere as long as it's accessible by anyone).
 You can publish *after* you've presented next week.

 ### Project